als0m3/reddit2notion/README.md

 # Reddit 2 Notion
 This Python script allows users to retrieve saved posts from their Reddit account and automatically add them to a Notion page.
 This allows users to keep track of their favorite posts on Reddit without having to manually search through their history.

+## Roadmap
+- [ ] Wait for Notion API to support Template Button creation

 ## Getting Started

 ### Prerequisites